ardrask/ardrask/OpenSesame.md

 # 💫 About Me:
-i'm currently working on my life
+I'm currently working on my life

 ## 🌐 Socials: